Publishing certificates

 $ sq network dane generate --domain example.com --cert-email alice@example.com

-Instead of specifying the certificates to publish (by --cert-email
+Instead of specifying the certificates to publish (by --cert-email, --cert-userid or via fingerprint with --cert), you can choose --all.

 $ sq network dane generate --type generic --domain example.com --cert-email alice@example.com